kalwalt/kalwaltart.com/_posts/2020-05-11-webarkit-new-webar-organization.md

 Further news will be released constantly on the Website and on Twitter [@WebarkitO](https://twitter.com/WebarkitO) and other social channels.

 If you are a developer and you would like to contribute in some way to the project just send us a message to our twitter account, we will happy to add you and discuss all together about the project.

+We think that collaboration is an important key in our lives and open source is a good practice to keep and extends to many fields of human being.